Introduction to PostgreSQL WITH Clause

 Below is the parameter description syntax of with clause in PostgreSQL.

-- Name of CTE: This is defined name of the common table expression which was we have used with clause.
+• Name of CTE: This is the defined name of the common table expression we used with clause.

-- AS: This is defined as we have used alias name of a common table expression in with clause.
+• AS: We define this as the usage of an alias name for a common table expression in the with clause.

-- Select query statement: We have used a select query statement with common table expression and with the clause in PostgreSQL.
+• Select query statement: We used a select query statement with a common table expression and the clause in PostgreSQL.
 We are using multiple select statements in with clause.

-- Name of a table: It is defined as the name of the table from which we have retrieving data by using with clause in PostgreSQL.
-We can use multiple table to retrieve data from multiple tables by using with a clause in PostgreSQL.
+• Name of a table: It is defined as the name of the table from which we have retrieving data by using with a clause in PostgreSQL.
+We can use multiple tables to retrieve data from multiple tables using a clause in PostgreSQL.

-- Where condition: It is defined as the condition by using the same we have retrieved data from the table.
-Where condition is useful when we have to retrieve specified data from the table.
+• Where condition: It is defined as the condition by using the same we have retrieved data from the table.
+Where the condition is useful when we have to retrieve specified data from the table.

-- Definition of common table expression: This is defined as a definition query of CTE which was we have used in with clause.
+• Definition of common table expression: This is defined as a definition query of CTE, which we used in with clause.

 How WITH Clause works in PostgreSQL?

 We can specify the column list by using the common table expression in PostgreSQL.
-We can also join the table by using a clause in PostgreSQL.
+In PostgreSQL, we may also join the table by utilising a clause.
 We have also use the recursive with a clause in the query.
-To execute the with clause statement we need to have select privileges on a table or we need to have superuser privileges to execute the with clause statement.
+To execute the with clause statement, we need to have select privileges on a table, or we need to have superuser privileges to execute the with clause statement.

-The below example shows that with clause statement require select privileges on table or superuser privileges to execute with clause statement.
+The example below shows that a clause statement requires select privileges on table or superuser privileges to execute with a clause statement.

 Code: